-For more details about using this feature, refer to the “Useful Tips Related To Your Profile” section further below.
+For more details about this feature, see the “WordPress User Profile: Additional Info” section further below.

 12 – About Yourself > Password Settings

-Use the New Password section only if you need to modify or reset your login password.
-You will need to enter the new password twice before the system can accept the password change.
+Use the New Password section only if you are required to modify or reset your login password.
+You will need to confirm the new password before the system can accept the password change.

-For more information about resetting your login password, go here:
+To learn more about changing your password, go here:

 13 – Log Out Of All Other Sessions